jsrn/jsrn.github.io/_posts/2022-10-20-curation-over-creation.md

 permalink: /curation-over-creation
 ---

 I went to [TechMids](https://conf.techmids.io) the last week.
-One of the talks that had the most immediate impact on me was the talk from Jen Lambourne, one of the primary contributors to [Docs for Developers](https://docsfordevelopers.com).
+One of the talks that had the most immediate impact on me was the talk from Jen Lambourne, one of the authors of [Docs for Developers](https://docsfordevelopers.com).

 One of the ideas contained in the talk was the following: